attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

    git commit --all
    ```

-   Note: the optional commit `-a` command line option will automatically "add"
+   Note: the optional commit `-a` command line option going to automatically "add"
    and "rm" edited files.

 9. Push your branch to GitHub: